project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

 	</tr>
   </table>
 When a copy is made, system does the following by itself:<br>

--Create new copy in draft state for currently logged in user -Add <b>Copy of<b/> as prefix to name
+- Create new copy in draft state for currently logged in user
+- Add <b>Copy of<b> as prefix to name
--It capture user & org details for newly copied content, Copy type & Source information -Retain linkages to assets & objects used in original content
+- It capture user & org details for newly copied content, Copy type & Source information
+- Retain linkages to assets & objects used in original content